anagha-google/spark-on-gcp-with-confluent-kafka/04-lab-guide/M5-stream-join-sink-bq.md

  <hr>

 ## 1. Insert promotions for the day into the promotions table in BigQuery
-This step need not be run if the entire lab is completed in the same day.
-If module 1 was completed previously, we need to load new promotions for todfay.
+This step needs to be run each day.

 Run the below in cloud shell-
 ```